ayan1019/password-manager/README.md

 # Password Manager

-An applicatin build using python and tkinter to manage and save passwords.
+An application build using python and tkinter to manage and save passwords.

 ## Screenshots